-☐ Press the Option key and select the Chain Dimension tool from the Dimension Tools palette.
-This tool uses the same dialog as the Dimension Line tool.
-Please see the Dimension Line tool above for a description of the dialog.
+- ☐ Press the Option key and select the Chain Dimension tool from the Dimension Tools palette.
+Except as noteed below, this tool uses the same dialog as the Dimension Line tool.
+Please see the Dimension Line tool above for a description of the dialog. - ☐ Choose chained or stacked dimensions.

-- Select the Chain Dimension tool from the Dimension Tools palette. - ☐ Use exactly the same drawing technique as described above for the Leader Dimension line tool, and then... - ☐ Move the mouse to each new point to be dimensioned and click.
+- Select the Chain Dimension tool from the Dimension Tools palette. - Use exactly the same drawing technique as described above for the Leader Dimension line tool, and then... - ☐ Move the mouse to each new point to be dimensioned and click.